 a-b-c, as long as it's unambigious given the list of all logcategories.

 Note that the order of the words does not matter, ie.

 ch-br-al are the same.

 logfile(s): a reference to the file or files you want to read.
 The default value is

 -1, meaning the most recent file.
 You can either use negative numbers as relative references like this, or specify a date and time in the format of

 -3 for the third most recent logfile, or

 10-09 for the logfile on the 10th at 9:00 AM (note the leading 0 in the hour).

-When omitting a reference from either side of the colon, the end of the list is assumed, just like in Python list slicing, eg.
+Intervals can also be specified by using a colon.
+Relative and absolute references can be freely mixed.
+When omitting a reference from either side of the colon, the end of the list is assumed, just like in Python list slicing.
+Examples:

 less or whatever you need to use.